 The Sodoma Law Approach

 At Sodoma Law, we recognize that divorce is not just a legal process, but an emotional and financial one, too.
 Divorce doesn’t just affect the couple, but their children and families as well.
 We know that there is a lot going on for our clients, and that each of their stories is unique.
 In order to give each of our clients what they need, we do things a little differently from most other firms.

 We handle a broad spectrum of North Carolina divorce cases, from short-term marriages to complex cases with contested custody and multimillion dollar marital estates.
 However, we do not take every case that comes through our doors; we will only work with a client if we feel that we are a good fit for their needs.
 We deliberately keep our caseloads lower than those of other firms so that we can offer more personalized attention and better response times.

-Because we know that people contemplating divorce have many questions, it is our policy that when prospective clients call in, they get to speak directly with a divorce attorney, not a paralegal or an assistant.
+Because we know that people contemplating divorce have many questions, it is our policy that when prospective clients call in, they get to speak directly with an attorney, not a paralegal or an assistant.
 All of our divorce attorneys coordinate their schedules to make this happen.
 At Sodoma Law, we also understand that divorce can make life feel out of control for our clients.
 We do everything we can to involve them in the process, educate them, and empower them to make the best decisions possible for their divorce and their family.
 While we strive to keep control in our clients’ hands, we remain by their side to offer support, guidance, and legal advice tailored to their situations.